 Recent studies indicate a number of facts that highlight the risk that Asian American women face with regard to developing osteoporosis:

-- Asian women generally have lower hip fracture rates than Caucasian women, although the prevalence of vertebral fractures among Asians seems to be as high as that in Caucasians.
+- Asian women generally have lower hip fracture rates than white women, although the prevalence of vertebral fractures among Asians seems to be as high as that in whites.

 - Slender women have less bone mass than heavy or obese women and, therefore, are at greater risk for osteoporotic bone fractures.

 Building strong bones, especially before the age of 20, can be the best defense against developing osteoporosis.
 A healthy lifestyle can be critically important for keeping bones strong.
 To help prevent osteoporosis:

 - Eat a well-balanced diet rich in calcium and vitamin D.